Home Countries Netherlands International Stichting HomePlan

 · Auto-generated from filings + methodology

-Stichting HomePlan has a GiveRadar Integrity Assessment of 72/100.
+Stichting HomePlan has a GiveRadar Integrity Assessment of 76/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
-A score of 72 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
+A score of 76 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
 The charity allocates 80% of expenses to programs, which contributes positively to its score.
-For comparison, the average integrity assessment for international charities in Netherlands is 70/100.
+For comparison, the average integrity assessment for international charities in Netherlands is 76/100.

 Stichting HomePlan is located in Breda, Netherlands.
 The organization was established in 1997 and has been active for 29 years.

 Based on official tax filings, Stichting HomePlan has €1M in annual revenue.
 It allocates 80% of expenses to programs and services.
 This is below the average of 90% for international charities in Netherlands.
 Administrative costs account for 6% of expenses.
 Fundraising costs represent 14%.
-Its revenue is below the peer average of €21M.
+Its revenue is below the peer average of €20M.
 Create a free GiveRadar account to view the complete financial breakdown with year-over-year trends.

-Stichting HomePlan is classified as a International organization, registered in Netherlands.
+Stichting HomePlan is classified as an International organization, registered in Netherlands.
 It operates as a Stichting.
 By size, it is categorized as a medium organization.
 It has €1M in annual revenue.
 The organization has 4 disclosed officers and directors.

 No red flags have been detected for Stichting HomePlan.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

 HomePlan Foundation is a small-scale development organisation that has been building a home, home and future for the poorest in Latin America and Southern Africa since 1997.
-Stichting HomePlan is classified as a international organization registered in Netherlands.
+Stichting HomePlan is classified as an international organization registered in Netherlands.
 The organization was founded in 1997.

-Among international charities registered in Netherlands: Stichting HomePlan's GiveRadar Integrity Assessment of 72/100 is in line with the peer average of 70/100.
-It allocates 80% of expenses to programs, below the peer average of 90%.
-Its annual revenue of €1M is below the peer average of €21M.
+Among international charities registered in Netherlands: It allocates 80% of expenses to programs, below the peer average of 90%.
+Its annual revenue of €1M is below the peer average of €20M.

 Stichting HomePlan is registered in the Netherlands.
 Stichting HomePlan has ANBI (Algemeen Nut Beogende Instelling) status, so donations are tax-deductible.
 You can deduct gifts that exceed 1% of your threshold income (minimum 60 euros).
 Periodic gifts (committed for 5+ years) are fully deductible without threshold.